MAGMA: Inference and Prediction with Multi-Task Gaussian Processes

 Several approaches to learn hyper-parameters for Gaussian processes have been proposed in the literature, we refer to \cite{RasmussenGaussianprocessesmachine2006a} for a comprehensive study.
 One classical approach, called \emph{empirical Bayes} \citep{CasellaIntroductionEmpiricalBayes1985}, is based on the maximisation of an explicit likelihood to estimate hyper-parameters.
-This procedure avoids to sample from intractable distributions, usually resulting in additional computational cost and complicating practical use in moderate to large sample sizes.
-However, since the likelihood of the model depends on $\mu_0$, we cannot maximise it directly.
-Therefore, we propose an EM algorithm (see the pseudocode in \Cref{alg:algo_EM}) to learn the hyper-parameters $\Theta$.
+This procedure avoids sampling from intractable distributions, usually resulting in additional computational cost and complicating practical use in moderate to large sample sizes.
+As previously stated, once $\mu_0$ is marginalised out, the log-likelihood cannot be written as a sum of Gaussian log-likelihoods any more.
+Therefore, we propose an EM algorithm (see the pseudocode in \Cref{alg:algo_EM}) to learn the hyper-parameters $\Theta$ in this context.
 The procedure alternatively computes the hyper-posterior distribution $p(\mu_0 \vert (\yi)_i, \hat{\Theta})$ with current hyper-parameters, and then optimises $\Theta$ according to this hyper-posterior distribution.
 This EM algorithm converges to local maxima \citep{DempsterMaximumLikelihoodIncomplete1977}, typically in a handful of iterations.

 \paragraph{E step} ~